roadtocode4u/spaceship/docs/javascript/02-datatypes-and-variable/02-datatypes-and-variable.md

 > 20

 ## var

-The var keyword is used to declare variables.
+`var` is an older way to declare variables with functional scope.

 **Example**